-Use firewall rules to whitelist only ports that are required for inbound network connections.
+Use firewall rules to allow traffic only through ports that are required for inbound network connections.

 Secure Your Connection

-To secure communication over your network, you need to install Hub behind a reverse proxy server that provides SSL encryption.
+To secure communication over your network, you should either use built-in TLS or install Hub behind a reverse proxy server that provides SSL encryption.
 All of your traffic is then encrypted using HTTPS (HTTP over SSL/TLS).
 For more information, see Reverse Proxy Configuration.

 When users log in to Hub with an authentication modules that does not support SSL/TLS encryption (for example, the Hub authentication module), the password is transmitted in plain text.
 If you don't use HTTPS, a packet sniffer can intercept and log this traffic and compromise your passwords.
 To protect your accounts, use a reverse proxy to secure all of your connections using HTTPS (HTTP over SSL/TLS).

 For detailed information, see Secure Connection for Your Hub Server.